Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 Symptoms of laryngeal cancer

-• often have swollen neck lymph nodes
+• often have swollen cervical lymph nodes

-• have difficulty swallowing
+• suffer from difficulty swallowing

 • have a foreign body sensation ("lump") in the throat

-• Hoarseness,
+• hoarseness,

-• later breathing difficulties.
+• later breathing difficulties

 Advanced laryngeal cancer presents with less specific signs such as